wsw2025/CS.12.01-Tutorial.1.2.5/README.md

 }

 a) Write the WordScrambler method recombine.
-This method returns a String created from its two String parameters as follows Take the first half of word1
+This method returns a String created from its two String parameters as follows.
+Take the first half of word1
 Take the second half of word2
 Concatenate the two halves and return the new string